chryswoods/siremol.org/chryswoods.com/beginning_git/push.md

 To ensure that your local and cloud repositories are kept in sync, always ensure that you use `git push` after you `git commit -a`.

+## Note - Everything free on GitHub is PUBLIC

+Unless you have paid for a private repository, then everything you push to GitHub will be public.
+This means EVERYTHING, of EVERY version on the branch you push.
+If you are using a public repository make sure that you;

+* NEVER push passwords or sensitive data to the repository.
+  Make sure that you never save a password in a version controlled directory, or else you risk accidentally uploading it to the cloud.

+* NEVER push private or unpublished research data.
+By pushing to a public repository you are making the file (and all its previous versions) public.
+Don't push a file that you don't have permission to publish.
+Don't push sensitive or private research data.
+Don't push grant proposals or research papers (at least, not before they have been awarded or published!).

+* BE CAREFUL of offensive commit messages.
+It is a bad idea to be abusive or condescending in your commit messages, particularly as they will become public when you push them into a public repository.
+Avoid commit messages like "Fixed this annoying piece of rubbish code written by Fred", as "Fred" is likely to see that comment once it is published.

 ## Note - Saving your username and password

 Instructions to tell `git` to save your GitHub username and password